 Section Descriptions

+Failed Refrigerators

+Failed Refrigerators displays data for all fridge IDs associated to a facility within the selected delivery zone and program with status “Failed” (enumerated value 1) from the Nexleaf interface (see section 3.2).
+The section and section title only display if there are refrigerators with “Failed” status.

 Follow-Up Refrigerators

 Follow-Up Refrigerators displays data for all fridge IDs associated to a facility within the selected delivery zone and program with status “Follow-Up” (enumerated value 2) from the Nexleaf interface (see section 3.2).
+The section and section title only display if there are refrigerators with “Follow-Up” status.

 No-Data Refrigerators

 No-Data Refrigerators displays data for all fridge IDs associated to a facility within the selected delivery zone and program with status “No data” (enumerated value 4) from the Nexleaf interface (see section 3.2).
+The section and section title only display if there are refrigerators with “No Data” status.

 Working Refrigerators

-No-Data Refrigerators displays data for all fridge IDs associated to a facility within the selected delivery zone and program with status “Working” (enumerated value 3) from the Nexleaf interface (see section 3.2).
+Working Refrigerators displays data for all fridge IDs associated to a facility within the selected delivery zone and program with status “Working” (enumerated value 3) from the Nexleaf interface (see section 3.2).
+The section and section title only display if there are refrigerators with “Working” status.

-..2 Data Elements
+5.2.2 Data Elements